kwehen/easyTravel/README.md

 # Instructions
 1. Clone this repo to your local PC: ```$ git clone https://github.com/kwehen/easyTravel```
-2. Place your DT tenant URL, PAAS Token, and oneAgent installation commands inside of the easytravel-install.sh script (Lines 13, 14, 164-166)
+2. Place your DT tenant URL, PAAS Token, and OneAgent installation commands inside of the easytravel-install.sh script (Lines 13, 14, 164-166)
 3. Create a private GitHub repository and upload your configured easytravel-install.sh script (Make sure the file is named "easytravel-install.sh")
 4. In your private GitHub repository, navigate to the RAW file of easytravel-install.sh in your browser.
 5. Copy the link to the RAW file.
 It should look similar to https://raw.githubusercontent.com/USERNAME/REPOSITORY/main/easytravel-install.sh?token=RANDOMTOKENGENRATEDBYPRIVATEREPO
 6. Paste link into userdata.tpl on your local machine
 7. ```$ terraform init```
 8. ```$ terraform apply```
+9. On your local machine: ```cd .ssh```
+10. Once the instance is created and full provisoned.
+SSH into it with the private key created by Terraform ```ssh -i "tft-key" ubuntu@ec2-1-2-3-4.compute-1.amazonaws.com```
+11. Run the ```top``` command to ensure the OneAgent is running

+# Troubleshooting